KonradKarimi/kantar/README.md

 2. The server will start on port default port 8000

 ## Client application:

+1. `cd` into the client folder
-1. Run the following example command in the terminal:
+2. Run the following example command in the terminal:
     ```
-    python client.py sort 10 5 18 35 4 78
+    python simple_client.py sort 10 5 18 35 4 78
     ```
-2. Run the following example command in the terminal:
+3. Run the following example command in the terminal:
     ```
-    python client.py reverse 178 35 18 10 5 4
+    python simple_client.py reverse 178 35 18 10 5 4
     ```

 # KNOWN ISSUES
-- fast and dirty implementation
-- no folder structure as for now
-- lack of proper tests
+- lack tests for simple client application
 - no docker as for now